crowd4flipping/web/README.md

 # About the repo
 Here goes the C4F web page

-To start working on this branch please clone the DEVELOP branch and create your own task branch
+To start working on this branch please clone the DEVELOP branch